-- Topic 1 EIC Pipeline Development: Funding to support projects and programming that have the potential to directly increase participation in EIC Training Cohorts (Topic 2) in subsequent EIC lab calls.
-Details are provided in Section II.G.i. - Note: this topic was previously referred to as "Site Lab", "Satellite", or "Asynchronous" funding - Topic 2 EIC Training Cohort: Funding to participate in Cohort 18 (Spring 2024) of the 2-month training program to define technology value propositions, conduct stakeholder discovery interviews, and develop viable market pathways to accelerate the commercialization of DOE National Laboratory and DOE plant and site technology.
-Details are provided in Section II.G.ii. - Topic 3 Post EIC: Funding to support EIC Training Cohort (Topic 2) graduates and NSF national I-CorpsTM training graduates with DOE technology to complete their next step in technology commercialization.
+- Topic 1 Pipeline Development: Funding to support projects and programming that have the potential to directly increase participation in EIC Training Cohorts (Topic 2) in subsequent EIC lab calls.
+Details are provided in Section II.G.i. - Note: this topic was previously referred to as "Site Lab", "Satellite", or "Asynchronous" funding - Topic 2 Training Cohort: Funding to participate in Cohort 19 (Fall 2024) of the 2-month training program to define technology value propositions, conduct stakeholder discovery interviews, and develop viable market pathways to accelerate the commercialization of DOE National Laboratory and DOE plant and site technology.
+Details are provided in Section II.G.ii. - Topic 3 Post EIC: Funding to support the next step in commercialization of DOE technology that have either gone through EIC Topic 2 or NSF's national I-CorpsTM program.
 The funds are not meant to support the teams' full commercialization effort.
 Instead, the funds are intended to cover costs of the next actionable step in technology commercialization and facilitate the teams in reaching their next source of more substantive support to continue their commercialization journey.
 Details are provided in Section II.G.iii.